CMU-313/CMU-313.github.io/docs/recitations/reci4-dysfunction.md

 ## Part 0: Preparation

+Get into groups of 7 with people not in your project group.
 Use a [random number generator](https://numbergenerator.org/randomnumbergenerator/1-7) to get a random number from 1-7.
 Next, check [Appendix A](#appendix-a-role-descriptions) for a detailed description of the role associated with your generated number.

-Keep your role secret from the other people in your group!
+Keep your role secret from the other groups!
+We will have the audience guess your roles when your group presents to the class.

-## Part 1: Trade-off and Task Planning Meeting (15 min)
+## Part 1: Trade-off and Task Planning Meeting (10 min)

 Congratulations!
 Your team has been hired as software developers to work on CMU's graduate school application system.
 For your first assignment, you've been asked to develop a better system for handling online payments made by graduate students for their applications.